Digital Cinematography – The Basics

 Now, let’s pick a lens.

 In cinematography, the lenses you choose to use are as important, or even more important, than the camera body you choose.
-But assuming you’re using a Canon DSLR like the 60D or 5D, it’s most important to understand different focal lengths, and how they effect your footage.
-Focal length is measured in millimeters, and is technically defined as the “distance in millimetres from the optical centre of a lens to the imaging sensor when the lens is focused at infinity”.
+But assuming you’re using a Canon DSLR like the 60D or 5D, it’s most important to understand different focal lengths, and how they affect your footage.
+Focal length is measured in millimeters, and is technically defined as the “distance in millimeters from the optical center of a lens to the imaging sensor when the lens is focused at infinity”.

 But, that’s not too important to memorize.
-As long as you know how the 3 categories of lenses affect your image, you’re gucci.
+As long as you know how the 3 categories of lenses affect your image, you’re good to go.
 So, let’s go over the three main categories of lenses:

 Standard lens (~50mm-70mm) A standard lens at 50mm is closest to the way that a human eye perceives space.
 With a standard lens, there’s no compression of space or warping of the image.
 It’s a good go-to.